OnurGumus/onurgumus.github.io/_posts/2021-01-23-Does-your-code-pass-the-Turkey-test.md

 ```

 Perhaps one of the easiest ways to make case-insensitive but
-safe comparisons are to use ToLocalUpperCase and ToLocalLowerCase:
+safe comparisons is to use ToLocaleUpperCase and ToLocaleLowerCase:

 ```javascript